subsetpark/subsetpark/posts/vira.md

 The main point as we develop the game is to increase the number of biddable hands.
-That is, to introduce different types of bids that favor other hands so that any player might have a chance at making a bid of they're lucky.
+That is, to introduce different types of bids that favor other hands so that any player might have a chance at making a bid if they're lucky.

 The basic bids obviously favor *strong* hands; the declarer makes their bid by making a certain number of tricks, and the bids are ordered by the number of tricks, so the bidder with the strongest hand will win their bid.
-We can introduce *misère* bids, where the aim is to *lose all the tricks*, in order to give players with very *weak* hands a an equal opportunity to bid.
+We can introduce *misère* bids, where the aim is to *lose all the tricks*, in order to give players with very *weak* hands an equal opportunity to bid.

 Rules for play at misère are identical to normal play: players must follow suit and the high card takes the trick.
 The one difference is